Commission for Social Ministry, Justice, Peace and Integrity of Creation (SM-JPIC)

 • the collection and establishment of communication networks between Units, Conferences and Institutions outside of the Congregation, which can help us to create awareness and strengthen initiatives related to JPIC.

-• the providing our communities with the resources and tools to combat the scourges that undermine the dignity of the human person and of the harmony of creation, in the different regions where the Congregation is present.
+• providing our communities with the resources and tools to combat the scourges that undermine the dignity of the human person and of the harmony of creation, in the different regions where the Congregation is present.

 • the promoting of communication and cooperation networks with entities and associations that work with JPIC, especially with groups of religious men and women that promote JPIC, the Pontifical Council for Justice and Peace, Caritas Internationalis, Documentation and Study Service (SEDOS), NGOs of Catholic and Redemptorist inspiration, Embassies, the United Nations, etc.